Pinkie Pie: Uh, yeah. Weren't you listening?

-- Sealed Evil in a Can: The Pony of Shadows being the evil; the Pillars and the magic power of the legends acting as the seal for Can, which is in limbo.
+- Sealed Evil in a Can: The Pony of Shadows being the evil; the Pillars and the magic power of the legends acting as the seal for the can, which is in Limbo.

 - Sealed Good in a Can: The Pillars being the good; they were forced to seal themselves away in Limbo to seal the Pony of Shadows.
 The Mane Six free them, but inadvertently also free the Pony of Shadows.

 - Sore Loser: When Spike manages to beat Garble in gorge surfing, Garble not only refuses to hand over the shield, but attempts to attack Spike.